Guide to all the best creepy abandoned and haunted places in Wisconsin.

 After a doomed romance, Timmy hung himself from the lighting rig and continues to haunt the stage to this day.

-You never know, if you go to see a performance here, you might even encounter Pete or Timmy yourself.
+You never know; if you go to see a performance here, you might even encounter Pete or Timmy yourself.
+It is included in one of the best ghost tours in Wisconsin.

 10. Sanitarium Hill, Madison